Kettle of fish

 "It is customary for the gentlemen who live near the Tweed to entertain their neighbours and friends with a Fete Champetre, which they call giving 'a kettle of fish'.
 Tents or marquees are pitched near the flowery banks of the river... a fire is kindled, and live salmon thrown into boiling kettles."

-The French term fête-champêtre, meaning 'rural feast', was still in use at the time to describe outdoor meals.
-The word 'picnic' (also French - 'pique-nique') was introduced in the late 18th century but wasn't widely used until the end of the century.
+The French term fête-champêtre, meaning 'rural feast', was still in use at the 1780s to describe outdoor meals.
+The word 'picnic' (also French - 'pique-nique') was introduced around that date but wasn't widely used until a century or so later.

-Why a kettle of fish was chosen to represent a muddle or mess isn't clear.
-It may be an allusion to the confusion of bones, head and skin that is left after the fish has been eaten.
-It may also be that 'a pretty kettle of fish' was just pure invention, along the lines of 'a pretty pickle'.
-The earliest uses of the phrase, which apparently are examples of the 'muddle' meaning come from Henry Fielding and pre-date the fête-champêtre citation above.
-In The history of the adventures of Joseph Andrews, 1742, he writes:
+There's no obvious reason why a humdrum item of kitchen equipment was singled out as the source of a phrase meaning 'muddle or mess'.
+It may be an allusion to the confusion of bones, head and skin that is left in fish-kettles after the fish has been eaten.
+In all likelihood there wasn't any specific connection between the saucepans and muddle.
+It seems that 'kettle of fish' was picked (who knows why) as a synonym for 'state of affairs', or simply 'thing' and then various prefixes added to convey meaning.
+The earliest uses of the phrase, which apparently are examples of the 'muddle' meaning come from the English novelist Henry Fielding.
+In The History of the Adventures of Joseph Andrews, 1742, he writes:

 "'Here's a pretty kettle of fish', cries Mrs. Tow-wouse."